denisyurin/GALIC/README.md

 Known Issues
 --------------------------------
+#1.
 The calculation of target velocity dispersions is faulty beyond 8 Mpc for the velocity structure of type 2, so don't use it for now for Halo and Bulge, instead if necessary mimic it with velocity structure of type 3 with dispersion R over Z ratio set to 1.

+#2.
+The putting of the time-averaged distribution of the velocity dispersions to the target one is not fully successful in the case of the disk.
+This means that one can still see the rapid change of the velocity structure in the disk which is not related to the disk relaxation.